 Understanding that the office itself is a powerful ally in elevating the brand, White Castle opted to create a few experiences that would make people smile.
 The projection mapped throne is one of those experiences.
 Located in the front of the office, this custom built throne is surrounded by moving brand visuals.
 A tablet provides control for a built in photo activation, that captures a shot of the throne, kicking it back for sharing with additional White Castle branding.

 An interactive multi-screen Storywall is also installed within the environment.
-This version of Storywall has three modes to toggle between, each of which have distinct branding.
-A history mode that allows guests the chance to explore the rich brand history, a share mode that brings in moderated social messaging around the brand, and a craver hall of fame that allows for celebration of White Castle employees.
+This version of Storywall has three modes guests can toggle between.
+A History mode that allows guests the chance to explore the company’s rich brand history, a Craver Hall of Fame mode that allows for the celebration of White Castle’s most loyal fans, and a White Castle Shares mode that explains the company’s many community and charitable giving efforts.

-This build out is a phenomenal example of how technology can be applied in creative ways to help attract younger talent, elevate culture forward, and transform the dynamic of the workplace in a positive way.
+This build-out is a phenomenal example of how technology can be applied in creative ways to help elevate brand culture and positively transform workplace communication and collaboration.